Another new pattern!

 And so named for Carl Sagan’s statement that “we are star stuff,” made of the hydrogen atoms that are the stuff of life.
 I like the idea that we all have a bit of sparkle within us.

 It’s a paper-piecing pattern – four identical quadrants make up one 15” finished star.
 I give pre-cutting instructions for paper-piecing, which minimizes fabric waste, and makes construction a little more efficient.
 If you can paper-piece and sew a decent 1/4” seam, you got this!

 The pattern includes instructions for 6 quilt sizes from crib to king.
 You could bust some stash with it, or play with radiant colors like I did on the cover quilt.* I used leftovers to make the scrappy binding.
 The pattern also includes a copy-able sketch sheet that you can fill with color for design purposes.

-It’s available in the shop here (will ship by the end of the week) or as PDF here immediately.
+It’s available in the shop here.
 It’s also carried by major distributors, so ask for it at your local quilt store.